Helmets.org

 We are pleased that this draft has finally emerged and that the standard could take effect as early as February of 1999.
 The original drafts were well done, and this one improves on them in most respects.
 We are disappointed that child helmets will continue to be measured by adult tests, and that the benefits of a reflectivity requirement were not demonstrated by CPSC's tests.
 We hope that CPSC will not lose sight of the need to revise this standard as new information and new technologies come to light.
 The draft will be considered by the Commission on January 21st, and voted on by the Commissioners on February 5th.
 We hope that it will be approved by the Commission in the following two weeks, which would permit it to take effect one year after publication in the Federal Register, making it March of 1999.
 When it does it will become the law of the land, and failure to meet this bicycle helmet standard may have serious legal consequences,

-Here is the CPSC standard
+Here was the CPSC standard

 There was a page with the full briefing package in five parts, but it is gone.
+See our page of CPSC docs for what we saved from that era.

 ASTM Makes Significant Progress in December Meeting